digioh/digioh-android-sdk/README.md

 # digioh-android-sdk!

 ## Digioh android SDK Integration
-To add `Digioh.aar` to your android project following instrucitons:
+To add `Digioh.aar` to your android project follow below instructions:
 - Download `Digioh.aar` from this repo.
 - Open your android project and drag the `Digioh.aar` under libs in Project > app.
 As shown in below image.
 - Open app level `build.gradle` and add the following lines in `dependencies`